mcity/octane-api/README.md

 The web socket (Socket.io) support is _experimental_ and not well documented.
 The REST API is our current recommendation for users.

-The next major part of our work is on the signal abstration of traffic lights.
+The next major part of our work is on the signal abstraction of traffic lights.

 Implemented:
 * Intersections